jaxyfury/Ambariops/docs/blueprint.md

 4. **Component Architecture:**
    - Create a **Storybook** setup with stories for all components (buttons, cards, modals, tables, forms, charts)
    - Components must be accessible (ARIA attributes, keyboard navigable)
+   - Include automated **axe-core accessibility checks** integrated into Storybook and CI pipeline
    - Components should have props interfaces typed with TypeScript
    - Include examples of interactive components: modal dialogs, toast notifications, tooltips, tables with sorting/filtering
+   - Publish Storybook as a static site or use Chromatic for UI review and visual regression

 5. **Routing & Pages:**
    - Implement routing using Next.js App Router conventions